Microsoft’s CTO wants to spread tech’s wealth beyond the coasts

 “I think we owe a ton to society,” emphasizes Scott.
 “It’s not just the urban innovation centers in which many tech companies are headquartered.
 Because we have been successful at building a bunch of technologies that are now deeply integrated into everyday life, our community is, in a sense, the whole world.”

 Microsoft is on firmer ground than some other tech companies to say that with sincerity.
 It sells business software, but it also operates the Azure cloud platform that distributes enabling technologies, including AI, to other companies.
-And with the arrival of Satya Nadella as CEO, the company has in recent years has become less aggressive about dominating markets, choking competitors, and wringing maximum profits out of from customers.
+And with the arrival of Satya Nadella as CEO, the company in recent years has become less aggressive about dominating markets, choking competitors, and wringing maximum profits out of customers.
 Nadella’s Microsoft is more about compatibility, cooperation, and enablement than the Microsoft of Gates and Ballmer.

 “One of the things that Satya says that I really like is that Microsoft is successful when our customers are successful,” Scott says.
 “We build things that they use to then go run their businesses and to create the things that help them serve their own customers.”

 Like its cloud-computing rivals Amazon and Google, Microsoft has been driving hard to package various kinds of AI—natural language bots, robotics, and computer vision—into modules that customers can easily pull from the cloud and plug into their businesses.
-But Nadella told me there has to be a social contract between tech companies and the markets they serve, not just a business contract.
+But Nadella tells me there has to be a social contract between tech companies and the markets they serve, not just a business contract.

 “The social contract of any corporation or enterprise is to create profitable solutions to overcome the challenges of people and planet,” he says.
 “As a first unit of scale, at the core of your business model, are you creating a surplus around you?
 That, I think, is the question.”

 Scott believes that AI, in its various forms, has matured and become more accessible and easier to manage for small companies.
 “When I think about AI and machine learning, I know for a fact that it has become so much easier to build things with machine learning now than it was 15, 16 years ago when I did my first machine learning work,” says Scott.
 “That was a very daunting undertaking in 2004, requiring a lot of mathematical sophistication and writing a bunch of tools from scratch.
-Now a high school student can do a similar set of things in a weekend using open source tools and the public cloud.”
+Now a high school student can do a similar set of things in a weekend using open-source tools and the public cloud.”

 Scott’s version of our AI future is a refreshingly optimistic one, and it’s coming from someone who knows the technology very, very well.
 His book sketches a way of applying AI that could distribute its benefits more evenly than the industrial revolutions of the past.
-I hope it starts a discussion that might result in the country taking thoughtful, early, steps toward a more inclusive and equitable future.
+I hope it starts a discussion that might result in the country taking thoughtful, early steps toward a more inclusive and equitable future.
 With something as potentially transformative as AI, the stakes couldn’t be higher.